 You can create and design websites for mobiles by using responsive web design in Adobe Muse.
 With responsive layout, you can use a single Muse file to create websites for all devices, including mobiles.

 You should first determine the browser width for which you want to design your site.
-For example, if you want to design a website for iphones, see this link.
 You can then continue to design your site.
 For more information on creating mobile sites using responsive layout, see Creating responsive sites.

 If you want to design alternate layout for mobile-only sites, then read the following article.